-HEIDENHAIN probes feature hybrid technology with both radio and infrared signals.Comments Off
+HEIDENHAIN probes feature hybrid technology with both radio and infrared signals.Comments Off on Touch Probes

 HEIDENHAIN introduced two Touch Probes — the TS 460 for workpiece measurement and the TT 460 for tool measurement — featuring hybrid technology, and offering radio and infrared signal transmissions.
 The dual signal transmission of these new touch probes enables the user to select either mode, combining the advantages of radio or of infrared signals.
 The radio transmission uses the 2.4 GHz frequency band, which does not require a license, and has 16 channels.
 The range is usually 15 m, but much larger ranges are possible under ideal circumstances, the company says.
 The infrared transmission has a range of 7 m.